-Nevada's vast sagebrush ecosystem presents a significant challenge when prioritizing where to invest in restoration.
-To address this, the Areas of Conservation Importance map was developed to identify focal regions for public land restoration over the next 5 to 10 years through the CCS.
+Nevada's extensive vast sagebrush ecosystem presents a significant challenge when prioritizing where to invest in restoration conservation actions.
+To address this, the Areas of Conservation Importance map was developed to identify focal regions preferred conservation areas for public land restoration projects over the next 5 to 10 years through the CCS.
 This map is a planning tool to guide the SETT in strategically targeting restoration efforts based on the best available science.
+This map is a planning tool to guide the SETT in strategically targeting restoration efforts based on the best available science.
+It is intended to be used alongside other spatial data layers and local knowledge to support comprehensive planning and informed decision-making.

-While the map highlights broad areas of ecological significance, all restoration projects will ultimately depend on localized expertise and site-specific knowledge from county, state, and federal partners.
+The Areas of Conservation Importance highlight regions with high ecological significance for sage-grouse and sagebrush ecosystems.
+While the map highlights broad areas of ecological significance, However, successful implementation and restoration will always involve the expertise of local biologists, land managers, all restoration projects will ultimately depend on localized expertise and site-specific knowledge from county, state, and federal partners...
 This map aims to enable a coordinated, long-term restoration approach where efforts can be built upon one another to create broader landscape-scale benefits over time.